chevereto/v4-docs/application/installing/installation.md

 ## Using installer software

-Chevereto is available at the following installers, look for this software at your hosting control panel.
+Chevereto is available at the following installers, look for the following software at your hosting control panel.

 * [Installatron](https://installatron.com/chevereto)
 * [Softaculous](https://www.softaculous.com/apps/galleries/Chevereto_Free)